MoMannn/embedded-wallet-contracts/README.md

 1. Set `accountManagerAddress` in `scripts/account-manager-data.ts`
 2. Run `npx hardhat run --network sapphireTestnet ./scripts/account-manager-data.ts`

+## Verify contract

+To verify on Sourcify.eth:

+- Select: Import from solidity JSON
+- Set compiler the same as hardhat.config
+- choose file: leave blank
+- In drag and drop section you select all JSON files inside embedded-wallet-contracts/artifacts/build-info
+- You wait for it to load then under each contract you set address and chain

 ## Helper scripts

 #### Output ABI in json format